King Meets Presidents Of Cyprus, France, Pms Of Italy, Greece, Slovenia, Malta In Paphos

 His Majesty also warned of the dangers of extremist settler violence against Palestinians in the West Bank, as well as violations of Islamic and Christian holy sites in Jerusalem.

-The region will remain hostage to violence and instability unless a political horizon is created to achieve just and comprehensive peace on the basis of the two-state solution, the King stressed.
+The region will remain hostage to violence and instability unless a political horizon is created to achieve just and comprehensive peace on the basis of the two-state solution, the King stressed, the statement said.

-The meetings, attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, also covered Jordan's pivotal role in seeking de-escalation, restoring stability, and working towards peace in the region.
+The meetings, attended by HRH Crown Prince Hussein, also covered Jordan's pivotal role in seeking de-escalation, restoring stability, and working towards peace in the region.

 In addition, discussions addressed means of enhancing bilateral ties and expanding cooperation between Jordan and the European Union across various sectors.